sparkletop/mkdocs2tex/README.md

 # mkdocs2tex

-Converts a bunch of MkDocs .md files to LaTeX format.
+Converts a tree of MkDocs .md files to LaTeX format, with table of contents, list of figures, list of tables and properly placed and dimensioned images.

-Converts the whole documentation contents into an `output.tex` file, that can be included in a LaTeX template for subsequent PDF compilation.
+Reads the whole documentation contents, adjusts it, converts it into LaTeX format using pandoc, adjusts that LaTeX content, writes the result to an `output.tex` file.

 ## Requirements